-A hackathon is a 12-48 hour event where groups of people can get
+A hackathon is an event where groups of people can get together and

-together and create!
-Don't worry, we're not doing any computer
+create!
+Don't worry, we're not doing any computer hacking.
+This

-hacking.
-This hackathon is a bit unorthodox - it's a 3 month long
+hackathon is a bit unorthodox - it's a 3 month long journey,

-journey, culminating in the traditional 48 hour event, but with some
+culminating in a 3 day event, but with some twists.

 This is for any high schooler or middle schooler 18 or under who's